 3. The stalker knows that the victim feels harassed by the behaviour, or ignores the fact that the victim might feel harassed.

-4. The victim fears for his safety or the safety of someone he knows.
+4. The victim fears for their physical, psychological or emotional safety, or that of someone they know.

 5. The victim’s fear is reasonable under the circumstances.